-- Student participates regularly and always comes to class well prepared: 100% - Generally student participates and comes to class well prepared: 80% - Sometimes student participates and comes to class prepared: 70% - Student seldom participates or comes to class well prepared: 50% - Student never participates or comes to class prepared: 0% - 5.
+- Student participates regularly and always comes to class well prepared: 100% - Generally student participates and comes to class well prepared: 80% - Sometimes student participates and comes to class prepared: 70% - Student seldom participates or comes to class well prepared: 50% - Student never participates or comes to class prepared: 0% - 3.
 Depending on their abilities, students are expected to spend a minimum of two hours in outside preparation for each class period.
-Students will be encouraged to communicate consistently in the target language from the start of the course. - 6.
-All assignments must be completed to pass this course
+Students will be encouraged to communicate consistently in the target language from the start of the course. - 4.
+Students are encouraged to communicate consistently on the target language and to attend the Centro de Tertulia (CHD 303) to practice. - 5.
+All assignments must be completed to pass this course.